kubernetes/website/blog/_posts/2018-03-26-kubernetes-1.10-stabilizing-storage-security-networking.md

 [release
 notes](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG-1.10.md#110-release-notes).

+## Availability

-## AvailabilityKubernetes 1.10 is available for [download on
-GitHub](https://github.com/kubernetes/kubernetes/releases/tag/v1.10.0).
-To get
-started with Kubernetes, check out these i[nteractive tutorials](https://kubernetes.io/docs/tutorials/).
+Kubernetes 1.10 is available for [download on GitHub](https://github.com/kubernetes/kubernetes/releases/tag/v1.10.0).
+To get started with Kubernetes, check out these i[nteractive tutorials](https://kubernetes.io/docs/tutorials/).

-## 2 Day Features Blog SeriesIf you’re interested in exploring these features
+## 2 Day Features Blog Series

-more in depth, check back next week for our 2 Days of Kubernetes series where we’ll highlight detailed walkthroughs of the following features:
+If you’re interested in exploring these features more in depth, check back next week for our 2 Days of Kubernetes series where we’ll highlight detailed walkthroughs of the following features:

 Day 1 - Container Storage Interface (CSI) for Kubernetes going Beta Day 2 - Local Persistent Volumes for Kubernetes going Beta

+## Release team

-## Release teamThis release is made possible through the effort of hundreds of
-individuals who contributed both technical and non-technical content.
+This release is made possible through the effort of hundreds of individuals who contributed both technical and non-technical content.
 Special thanks to the [release team](https://github.com/kubernetes/sig-release/blob/master/releases/release-1.10/release_team.md)